 Scotch heather plant care does not include heavy watering once the plant is established, usually after the first year.
 However, the shrub is not drought tolerant in all landscape situations.
-After being established, heather is picky about water requirements, needing about an inch per week, including rainfall and supplemental irrigation.
-Too much water of growing heather can cause roots to rot, but soil should remain consistently moist.
+After being established, heather is picky about water requirements, needing about an inch (2.5 cm.) per week, including rainfall and supplemental irrigation.
+Too much water can cause roots to rot, but the soil should remain consistently moist.

 The heather flower is tolerant of sea spray and resistant to deer.
-Growing heather requires acidic, sandy or loamy soil that is well drained, and protection from damaging winds.
+Growing heather requires acidic, sandy, or loamy soil that is well drained and provides protection from damaging winds.

-Some sources report that growing heather is limited to USDA plant hardiness zones 4 to 6, other include zone 7.
+Some sources report that growing heather is limited to USDA plant hardiness zones 4 to 6, while others include zone 7.
 Any zones further south are said to be too hot for the heather shrub.
-Some sources advise of difficulties with the plant’s vigor and blame it on soil, moisture content and wind.
-Yet, gardeners continue planting heather and experimenting with how to care for heather with enthusiasm for the attractive, long blooming ground cover shrub.
+Some sources find difficulties with the plant’s vigor and blame it on soil, moisture content, and wind.
+Yet, gardeners continue planting heather and experimenting with how to care for heather with enthusiasm for the attractive, long blooming groundcover shrub.